Digital Nomad Life in Santiago, Chile

 When we asked people what advice they would give someone preparing to move to Santiago, they said:

 "Before retiring in Santiago, expats should familiarize themselves with the local culture and language.
 It is also important to research the cost of living in Santiago, as well as the availability of healthcare and other services.
 Additionally, expats should consider the climate and the type of housing they will need.
-Finally, it is important to understand the visa and residency requirements for living in Chile," said one person in Santiago.
+Finally, it is important to understand the visa and residency requirements for living in Chile," said one expat in Santiago.

 Get Quote